game-of-nfts/gon-evidence/README.md

 #### B8

+You don't need to submit evidence for B8.

+#### B9

-You don't need to submit evidence for B3 and B4.
+You don't need to submit evidence for B9.

 ## Claiming Awards